bitExpert/disco/docs/basic/bean-config.md

 }
 ```

-For the lazy bean management Disco uses [ocramius/proxy-manager](https://github.com/Ocramius/ProxyManager), so the
+For the lazy bean management Techno uses [ocramius/proxy-manager](https://github.com/Ocramius/ProxyManager), so the
-same rules apply for Disco as for Proxy Manager when it comes to creating
+same rules apply for Techno as for Proxy Manager when it comes to creating
 lazy instances.
 For examle you are not able to return a lazy instance of
 a final class as the class cannot be extended - which is the basic
 principle when it comes to creating lazy instances.

 ## Bean scopes

-Beans in Disco can either live in the request scope or the session scope.
+Beans in Techno can either live in the request scope or the session scope.
 Request scoped beans are created newly for every new request, whilest session
 scoped beans persist beyond a page refresh.

-Disco itself is not responsible for managing session state in any way but
+Techno itself is not responsible for managing session state in any way but
 will allow you to grab session instances from the container, persists them and
 retrieve them during the new request.